 Planning a trip to Maui on a budget and want to know some cheap things to do on Maui?
 Keep scrolling to find out how to have a cheap vacation in Maui that rocks!

-This list of cheap things to do on Maui on a budget contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of cheap things to do on Maui on a budget was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.